jhechtf/version-bump/README.md

 To make a `ChangelogWriter` you will need to import the base `ChangelogWriter` class.

-This will ask for 3 methods to be available on the class.
+This will ask for 2 methods to be available on the class.
 Below is a quick description of purpose behind each of those methods.

-- `write(filePath: string, newVersion: string, commits: Commit): Promise<boolean>`
+- `write(filePath: string, newContent: string): Promise<boolean>` &ndash; Takes
-  &ndash; Takes the filePath (determined at runtime), the new version based on the chosen `GitConvention`, and the commits between this commit and the last one.
-It is up to you to determine.
+  the filePath (determined at runtime), the new content based on the value returned from chosen `generateChangelogEntry`
-- `read(filePath: string): Promise<string>` &ndash; Reads through the contents
-  of the given filepath. returns a Promise that resolves to a string.
-- `setGitProvider(provider: GitProvider): void` &ndash; Sets the internal git provider based on the git remote URL of the repository.
-This will happen at runtime and this value should be used when writing your changelog to ensure that the links are formatted correctly.
+- `generateChangelogEntry(newVersion: string, previousVersion: string,commits: Commit[]):`
+  &ndash; Generates the actual entry that will be written in the CHANGELOG file for the given `newVersion` (calculated by the `GitConvention`), `previousVersion` (gathered by the `VersionStrategy`, and the commits, gathered by any relevant CLI tool (and the `Git` class))

 #### Usage